The #MeToo movement, along with other initiatives, have shed more light on issues dealing with...

 - Punitive damages

-In filing a wrongful death lawsuit, know that you will likely be facing great opposition from the party at fault and will be put in a distinct disadvantage.
-Therefore, if you want to be successful in your claim, seeking the help of a reputable Los Angeles wrongful death lawyer is your best chance in making sure that your loved one did not die in vain and that you can successfully secure financial support for you and your family to get you through troubled times.
+In filing a wrongful death lawsuit, know that you will likely be facing great opposition from the party at fault and will be put at a distinct disadvantage.
+Therefore, if you want to be successful in your claim, seeking the help of a reputable wrongful death attorney in Los Angeles is your best chance in making sure that your loved one did not die in vain and that you can successfully secure financial support for you and your family to get you through the troubled times.